Cizal19/shopping-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+# Shopping Cart

+A shopping cart app, built using React.js and integrated with state management library Redux.

+## Site

+- The shopping cart shows your added items and their price.
+- The quantity of the items can be increased or decreased, the total amount is calculated accordingly.
+- The cart can be cleared using a single button, which prompts a modal for confirmation.

 ## Available Scripts

 In the project directory, you can run: